 - Customize the technique to fit your needs - if you are writing a long essay or you have a large amount of research to read, 25 minutes may not be enough, tailor the technique to give you set intervals that work for you

 - When the timer chimes, stop what you are doing - rest is just as important as working or studying when doing The Pomodoro Technique, when you have a 5-minute break, try to avoid screens, just give yourself a moment to breathe, get around and stretch your legs, or go and make yourself a drink or grab a snack

 How to get started with The Pomodoro Technique

 The Pomodoro Technique is known for its simplicity, all you need is a timer.
 You can have a physical clock or use a digital timer, there are plenty of options online for you to choose from.

-StudyStream has a built-in Pomodoro Timer on the WebApp, so it’s worth looking at and you will find everything you need for a successful study session including a place to write notes, use The Pomodoro Technique, pick some music and choose a vibe background to suit your mood.
+StudyStream has a built-in Pomodoro Timer on the WebApp, so it’s worth looking at.
+You will find everything you need for a successful study session.

 Now stop reading this article, get your timer ready and start using The Pomodoro Technique and it might just change your study game forever.